AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/MS-4018-Gettingstartedpages/GettingstartedLab04.md

 - **Outlook:** Platform for sharing insights and communicating results.

-- **Copilot Integration:** AI assistant embedded in Excel and Outlook to summarize, visualize, analyze, and draft communications efficiently.
+- **Copilot Integration:** AI assistant embedded in Excel and Outlook to summarize, visualize, analyse, and draft communications efficiently.

 # Getting Started with lab